srl-labs/clab-io-draw/docs/clab2drawio.md

 To get the style data from Draw.io for a specific element:
 1. Create or select the element in your Draw.io diagram.
 2. Right-click on the element and select "Edit Style" from the context menu.
 3. A style definition string will be displayed in a text box.
-You can copy this string and use it to define custom styles in your `clab2drawio_styles.yaml` file or directly modify it within Draw.io for immediate effect.
+You can copy this string and incorporate it into your custom style file or directly modify it within Draw.io for immediate effect.